oneeve8/kobble-data/content/videonarrativehowto.md

 ## How to create a Markdown file

 Next I will show you how to create a Markdown file.

-First click on a channel,
+First click on a channel.

-then click on the plus sign of the Track you want to add your markdown file to.
+Then click on the plus sign of the Track you want to add your markdown file to.

 The file type is defaulted to markdown, but if you click on file type, there you will see other file types.

 Anyways, we are going to name our markdown file.

-And create an Id that will be our reference of how it will be saved in GitHub.
+And thecreate an Id that will be our reference of how it will be saved in GitHub.

 Remember, I can always edit the names of my Channels and Tracks if I change my mind.
 Now, Simply Click on the pencil on the top left of your Kobble view and start typing.